zachmandeville/kokako-wiki/heroku-overview.md

 `var PORT = process.env.PORT || 3000`

 Which is saying "look at whatever port is set on the service i'm deployed on(heroku).
 OR, if that's not available, use 3000".

+***Note about creating app on command line vs on the web: if you create your app on the web rather than locally on your computer, you miss a step.
+You'll need to run a separate command to set the git remote heroku to your new /<appname>.git page